ianlewis/homepage/README.md

 You can start an instance in your local Vagrant or Google Cloud after setting up the project.

+You will need to have ansible installed.
+Install it using pip:

+    $ pip install ansible

+You can then provision and deploy the app:

-    $ fab <environment> up provision deploy
+    $ fab env.<environment> vm.up vm.provision app.deploy

 ## Environments

 There are three environments that you can provision; local, staging, and production.

-The local environment is run locally using vagrant.
+The 'local' environment is run locally using vagrant.

-    $ fab local up provision
+    $ fab env.local vm.up vm.provision

-The staging and production environments use Google Compute Engine.
+The 'staging' and 'production' environments use Google Compute Engine.
 You can create and provision and instance just as easily as you can locally.

+    $ fab env.staging vm.up vm.provision

+You can ssh into the created VM easily:

-    $ fab staging up provision
+    $ fab env.<environment> vm.ssh